DanielOliver/renaissanceoflore.com/content/campaign_a_new_beginning/npcs/fatherinverness.md

 ---

 A massive tattooed Goliath with a passion for forceful evangelism and a great booming voice “Welcome to the Church of Martial Equality!
 Where all are equal under the sword, the shield, and the spear!”

+Chant of Fortitude:

+Raise the banner
+Raise it high
+We are not afraid to die

+Raise the banner
+Let it fly
+Hold the banner to the sky